devajmeireles/fraction/docs/using.md

 Behind the scenes, this will register the action as a deferred action, using the `Illuminate\Support\defer` function.

-> You can pass arguments to the deferred method to personalize the deferred execution.
+> You can pass parameters to the deferred method to personalize the deferred execution.

 ## Queued Actions